jwmarshall69/my-first-docs-repo/week10-notes.md

-# 📘 Week 10 Notes
+# 📘 Week 10 Notes - Setting Up a Documentation Project Structure

 ## ✨ Key Takeaways

-- Understand what forking is and when to use it
+- Create a `/docs` directory in your repo
+- Add modular Markdown files: overview, getting started, FAQ
+- Follow a logical, scalable folder structure
-- Fork a public repo to your GitHub account
+- Use internal links to connect your docs
-- Clone it locally using GitHub Desktop
-- Make a contribution and open a PR back to the original repo

 ---

-## 🧠 What is Forking
+## 🧠 Why `/docs`?

-- A fork is your personal copy of someone else's repository on GitHub
-- It lets you make changes without affecting the original project
-- After making changes, you can submit a Pull Request to purpose your edits to the original project (often called the upstream repo)
+GitHub uses the /docs folder automatically with GitHub Pages.
+Structuring your content inside it:

+- Prepares you for publishing
+- Helps dev teams locate all documentation
+- Makes modular content easier to maintain

 ---

 ## 📋 Task List

-- [ ] Review this week's goals
+- [ ]
-- [ ] Complete hands-on practice
+- [ ]
-- [ ] Push changes to GitHub
+- [ ]
-- [ ] Write and commit notes
+- [ ]
-- [ ] Reflect on what I learned
+- [ ]

 ---